About LIM College

 Arts & Sciences

-Laurel Lueders is an artist and photographer who began teaching at LIM College in 2013.
-Her areas of academic interest include visual culture, with an emphasis on sociology in art and design, as well as the history of modern art and design.
+Laurel Lueders is full-time faculty member in the Arts & Sciences Department.
+She began teaching at LIM College in 2013.
+Her areas of academic focus include photography, visual culture, and the history of modern art and design.

-Professor Lueders holds a Master of Fine Arts degree from the School of Visual Arts, where she received the Paula Rhodes Memorial Award.
-She also received a Master of Science degree in Textile and Fashion Design and a Bachelor of Arts degree in Art History and Political Science from the University of Wisconsin - Madison.
+Professor Lueders holds a Master of Fine Arts degree from the School of Visual Arts.
+She also received a Master of Science degree in Design Studies and a Bachelor of Arts degree in Art History and Political Science from the University of Wisconsin - Madison.

 Professor Lueders has been an adjunct instructor at the Art Institute of New York City, and a Lecturer at the University of Wisconsin – Madison and Head Artist & Designer at Galerie Hoelle 3 (Germany).
 Since 2002, she has been an active member of Art Quitilinga Kunstverein, a German art association.

 Professor Lueders has also been the recipient of numerous awards, including the Edward U. Demmer Foundation Grant (2013), two U.S. Consulate Art and Cultural Grants (2011 and 2008), an Art Quitilinga Art Association Grant (2011), the Paula Rhodes Memorial Award (2010), a Lower Saxony Endowment for Fine Art (2009), the Susan Wirth Fellowship for the Arts (2002), a Design Studies Research Grant from the University of Wisconsin - Madison (2001), and an Outstanding Service to the Community award from the United Way of Dane County (1999).